NixOS/rfcs/rfcs/0049-flakes.md

 Pure mode can be disabled by passing `--impure` on the command line.

-## Evaluation caching

-The fact that by default (i.e. in pure mode) evaluation is hermetic allows `nix` to cache flake attributes.
-For example (doing `nix build` on an already present package):

-    $ time nix build nixpkgs:firefox
-    real    0m1.497s

-    $ time nix build nixpkgs:firefox
-    real    0m0.052s

-The evaluation cache is kept in `~/.cache/nix/eval-cache-v1.sqlite`, which has entries like

-    INSERT INTO Attributes VALUES(
-      X'92a907d4efe933af2a46959b082cdff176aa5bfeb47a98fabd234809a67ab195',
-      'packages.firefox',
-      1,
-      '/nix/store/pbalzf8x19hckr8cwdv62rd6g0lqgc38-firefox-67.0.drv /nix/store/g6q0gx0v6xvdnizp8lrcw7c4gdkzana0-firefox-67.0 out');

-where the hash `92a9...` is a fingerprint over the flake store path and the contents of its lockfile.
-Because flakes are evaluated in pure mode, this uniquely identifies the evaluation result.

-Currently caching is only done for top-level attributes (e.g. for `packages.firefox` in the command above).
-In the future, we could also add other evaluated values to the cache (e.g. `packages.stdenv`) to speed up subsequent evaluations of other top-level attributes.

 ## Flake-related commands

 The command `nix flake` has various subcommands for managing